 A Constructive Trust

 A constructive trust is likely to be sought in situations in which the asset is intrinsically valuable.
 The constructive trust entitles the claimant to an equitable proprietary interest in the traced asset.
-In theory such a constructive trust could be constructed so that any third party with rights in the traced asset would hold the equitable interest in that property in common with the claimant; more usually a constructive trust will be claimed so that the claimant can become the absolute beneficial owner of property so that he can acquire any future increase in value in that property
+In theory, such a constructive trust could be constructed so that any third party with rights in the traced asset would hold the equitable interest in that property in common with the claimant; more usually a constructive trust will be claimed so that the claimant can become the absolute beneficial owner of the property so that he can acquire any future increase in value in that property

 Where the asset subject to the tracing claim is capable of being separated from other property so that it could form the subject matter of a trust, a constructive trust may be the most appropriate remedy.
 Conversely, if the asset were not segregated, then it would be impossible to impose a trust over that asset because the subject matter of that trust would not be separately identifiable.